anguyen8/visual-correspondence-XAI/CHM-Corr/README.md

 ### Get kNN Scores

 Since, on some GPUs, it is impossible to fit all the validation set scores in the memory, we provide a `split` flag to divide the validation set into `N` subsets automatically.
 At the end of the process, the code will merge all the results and create a single file for the entire dataset.
-In our tests, we use split size of `8` on a `A100` gpu.
+In our tests, we use split size of `8` on a `A100` GPU.

 ```bash
 python src/kNN/kNN.py --split 10 --name ImageNet --train ~/dataset/ImageNet/train/ --val ~/dataset/ImageNet/val/ --out scores/